mrakgr/The-Spiral-Language/readme.md

 let (var_1: int64) = 2L
 method_0((var_0: int64), (var_1: int64))
 ```

-As a matter of convention, Spiral library functions that take in `state` never dyn it directly.
+As a matter of convention, Spiral library functions that take in `state` never `dyn` it directly.
 That responsibility should fall onto the user.

-The reason for that is for example that the state might be an option type so it might be better to specialize it for both of its states without instantiating it directly.
+As an example of the reason for that, the state might be an option type so it might be better to specialize it for both of its states without instantiating it directly.
 Or it might be a tuple with some fields which would be desirable to remain as literals.

-`for` is intended to be used as a primitive and so requires some flexibility.
+`for` is intended to be used as a primitive and so requires some flexibility; it would not do to block functionality.

 Looking over the function now it seems fine, but it is a bit uncomfortable how from has to start from `2`.
 It is not like the loop has to use the `<=` operator for comparison in the conditional.
 In a lot of cases `<` make a lot more sense.